Why a Good Economy Can Be Bad for Your Network – ITProPortal

 Why ‘OK’ Network Practices Are Bad for Business – No Jitter

 If you are a CIO or head of IT, the last thing you ever want to hear from your team is that your methodology for managing critical areas of the network is OK.
 Networks today are mission-critical, zero-fail operations where the line of acceptance begins and ends with best practices and best-of-breed technology.
 Through automation you can ensure that the network is functioning properly, that critical tests are being done and that updates and patches are completed quickly.
-Jason Baudreau, director of product at NetBrain, discusses the importance of automation for your network and how companies can ensure they are implementing best practices and maximizing their automation investment.
+Jason Baudreau, VP of Marketing at NetBrain, discusses the importance of automation for your network and how companies can ensure they are implementing best practices and maximizing their automation investment.

 The Challenges and Rewards of Adopting DevOps – InformationWeek